odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/nagaland/cities/mon/excursions/full-day-excursion-to-longwa-and-hongphoi/
+        title: Full day excursion to Longwa and Hongphoi
         content: >-
           Two hours' drive from Mon is the village of Lungwa, situated right on the Myanmar border.
 In fact, the chief’s house is bisected